Author's Note: Ninth addition to the Don't Blink series. Set after The Taste I'm Touching and before Under Every Scar.

 Santana chuckles.
 "She does have a pretty fine form."
 Rachel's smile slips away as she stares at Santana.
 "What?" she asks, laughing.
 "I have eyes!"

 "Do you fantasize about her?"
 Rachel asks with a scowl.

 Well, damn.
 Little Berry is a little jealous.
 How abso-freaking-lutely adorable.
 Santana could enlighten her with the many, very dirty fantasies that she used to entertain before it started to feel slightly incestuous, but instead she just shrugs and says, "Not anymore."

 "Santana!"
 Rachel growls, slapping her palm on the bar, undoubtedly to compensate for her inability to stomp her foot.

 "Oh, come on, like it's even a surprise.
 Quinn is hot.
 I'm hot.
-We'd have been hot together," and that's just telling it like it is, "but I haven't thought about her like that since high school.
+We'd have been hot together."
+And that's just telling it like it is.
+"But I haven't thought about her like that since high school.
 She's like my sister now.
-You on the other hand," she trails off with a wink and a grin, because pushing Rachel's buttons amuses her.
+You on the other hand," Santana trails off with a wink and a grin, because pushing Rachel's buttons amuses her.
 Always has.

 "Be serious," Rachel chastises with narrowed eyes.

 "Who says I'm not serious?
-I mean, damn, Berry," she leans back a little and purposely dances her eyes over Rachel's tight little body, running her tongue over her teeth in appreciation, "if I'd thought for a minute that you could have gone gay for anyone but Quinn, I'd have had you in my bed years ago."
+I mean, damn, Berry."
+Santana leans back a little and purposely dances her eyes over Rachel's tight, little body, running her tongue over her teeth in appreciation.
+"If I'd thought for a minute that you could have gone gay for anyone but Quinn, I'd have had you in my bed years ago."